 - 10.1.
-The RFO shall maintain a petty cash float of up to £300 and may provide petty cash to officers for the purpose of defraying operational and other expenses. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment. - b) Cash income received may be paid into the petty cash float. - c) Payments to maintain the petty cash float shall be shown on any schedule of payments presented for approval.
+The RFO shall maintain a petty cash float of up to £300. - a) Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment. - b) Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations. - c) Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.